Great Lent: Good Friday

 At the beginning of each Gospel, the bell is rung according to the number of the Gospel (once for the first Gospel, two for the second, etc.).
 As each Gospel is read the faithful stand holding lighted candles, which are extinguished at the end of each reading.
 After the twelfth Gospel, the faithful do not extinguish their candles but leave them lit and carry the flame to their homes as a blessing.
 There, they will often use the flame to light the lampada in their icon corner.

 On the morning of Great Friday, the Royal Hours are served.
 This is a solemn service of the Little Hours and Typica to which antiphons, and scripture readings have been added.
 Some of the fixed psalms which are standard to each of the Little Hours are replaced with psalms which are of particular significance to the Passion.

-Vespers on Good Friday is usually celebrated in the afternoon, around the time of Jesus' death on the Cross.
+Vespers on Good Friday is usually celebrated after the Royal Hours service, although in some monasteries it is served in the afternoon.
 After the Little Entrance the Gospel reading is a concatenation of the four Evangelists' accounts of the Crucifixion and the Descent from the Cross.
 At the point during the reading which mentions Joseph of Arimathea and Nicodemus, two clergymen approach the large cross in the center of the church, remove the soma, wrap it in a piece of white linen, and carry it into the sanctuary.

 Later, during the Troparion, the clergy carry the epitaphios (a cloth icon symbolizing the winding sheet in which Jesus was prepared for burial) into the center of the church, where it is venerated by all the faithful.
 Special chants and prayers and chanted along with biblical readings and psalms chanted.

 That night, the Matins of Lamentation is normally celebrated in the evening.
 At this service, special hymns and prayers are chanted.
 The Lamentations of Great and Holy Friday are the main chants of the service.
 The Lamentation Praises are chanted to very movingly beautiful ancient tones and words which reflect the lament of the Theotokos over her son Christ.
 The epitaphios is placed on a beautifully ornate and decorate catafalque or bier before the Lamentations representing the tomb of Christ.

-The priest then sprinkles Rosewater and fresh Rose petals all over the tomb, the congregation, and the temple/church.
+The priest then sprinkles rosewater and fresh rose petals all over the tomb, the congregation, and the temple/church.
 A procession with the ornate tomb then takes place around the church and back into the church where it will be venerated by everyone.
 As more special prayers and chants are sung especially the chant: "The Noble Joseph..." as the service finishes.